[an error occurred while processing this directive]

 Europa Park

-Capacity, in fact, seems to be very much a hallmark of this park.
-Later on in the evening, the park manager revealed that the park capacity is around 50,000 people at any given time, though they have never had that many in a day.
-He pointed out that Silver Star has an actual capacity of 1750 people per hour, which is very impressive indeed for a full size hyper coaster, which compares very favourably indeed with another coaster we rode a few days ago.
+After a brief rest, the group made its way into the park for a few hours to see how many coasters we could tick off.
+Our first stop was at my first water coaster.
+Poseidon (#323) is a hybrid of a log flume and a roller coaster, with several coaster drops and helices blended in with two splash sections which have been carefully designed not to get the rider too wet.
+The queue time was over an hour despite a ridiculous number of boats on the ride and a dispatch interval of a boat every fifteen seconds, probably the best that can be achieved.
+As it was efficient loading and throughput seemed to be very much a hallmark of this park.
+Later on in the evening, the park manager revealed that the park capacity is around fifty thousand people at any given time, though they have never had that many in a day.
+He pointed out that Silver Star has an actual capacity of 1750 people per hour, which is very impressive indeed for a full size hyper coaster, which compares very favourably indeed with the major ride this morning.

-Finally for the evening, we took three circuits on Eurosat (#325), the latter two with the lights on.
-The park does not run the ride with the lights on normally, but was willing to do so for club members.
-With the lights on, a fun enclosed coaster becomes frightening, as you can see how close some of the track transitions are!
-There is plenty of clearance, but it doesn't look like it, especially when the train is moving at speed.
+The last ride we had time for this evening was Eurosat (#325), and thanks to park management we were allowed to ride with the lights on.
+Oddly enough this enclosed coaster is significantly more thrilling with its lights on because riders can see just how close some of the clearances actually are.
 It was also very interesting to see the unique rotating lift system, which consists of a large rotating drum towing up several trains at a time, stacked one above another.
 I could see at least two trains being lifted at the same time as ours, one above and one below (and I suspect there may have been more).
 Without the lights on I would have had no idea.

-On park closure, we headed back to the hotel where we received a brief presentation from the park manager.
+After the park closed we headed back to the hotel, where we received a brief presentation from the general manager.
 He showed us some footage of the park and some stunts run as a marketing campaign, for example the Silver Star Quiz, where a contestant answers quiz questions while a front seat passenger on Silver Star; very entertaining, to say the least.
 He also touched briefly on an accident that had occurred on Euro Mir during the day.
 He explained that two trains had collided due to operator error following a power failure; a highly unusual situation.
 He expressed hope that it would be running again for us tomorrow after the TUV had had a chance to rerun their safety tests.

 2004